 Your company should be aware that there’s a quota on the number of foreign workers you can employ.
 This quota is set by the Mongolian government each year, and it may vary based on the sector your company is in.
 The quota is usually set for between 5% and 20% of a company’s total workforce in the country.

-If you’re searching for a simple solution to employing foreign workers in Mongolia during your company’s expansion, Globalization Partners can help.
-Contact us today to learn more about how our global PEO can help you stay compliant and get work permits in Mongolia for all of your employees.
+If you’re searching for a simple solution when expanding to Mongolia, Globalization Partners can help.
+Contact us today to learn more about how our global PEO can help.